Replay & visualize

 - Replay of individual recording sessions, with the gaze points of the test subject superimposed, also with optional user sound and user camera

 - While in the Replay mode, key strokes, mouse clicks and events that have been logged manually during the test can easily be searched for.
 New markers or text notes can also be inserted

-- Manual creation or auto-generation of segments and scenes for closer analysis of certain fragments of a recording
+- Manual creation or auto-generation of segments and scenes.

 - Logged events and segments can be used to automatically extract video highlight clips